 Welcome,

-fellow enthusiasts, to The Collectible Chronicles, your premier online destination for collectible hobbies!
-Dive into the world of collectible Pokémon cards, Funko Pop! figures, AFL cards, and a vast array of other new, vintage or rare collectibles.
-Whether you are a seasoned collector with a passion for investing in collectibles or just starting your journey into the exciting realm of acquiring treasures, I am here with you.
+fellow enthusiasts, to The Collectible Chronicles, your online destination to explore Australia’s most popular hobbies!
+Dive into the vibrant world of collecting — from Pokémon cards and Funko Pop! figures to AFL memorabilia, LEGO sets, and other rare treasures that capture the heart of every collector.
+Whether you’re a seasoned hobbyist investing in collectibles or just starting your journey into this exciting realm, I’m here with you.
 Step through the portal and join the passion!

 Pokémon

-Pokémon, directly translated from Japanese as “Pocket Monsters,” is considered one of the most successful franchises in the world.
-It started as a video game in 1996 and rapidly grew into a card game, TV series, films, Pokémon figurines, and other related media.
-As of June 2025, the rarest Pokémon card was still the 1998 Pikachu Illustrator Card, while the most expensive Pokémon collectible was the Pokémon 2000 film frame, and surprisingly, the most valuable Funko Pop! was actually one never officially released: the #843 Charizard (Metallic).
-The most valuable Pokémon cards in Australia and around the globe involve Pikachu, Charizard and Umbreon.
-For Pokémon collectors in Australia and around the world, these represent highly sought-after items!
+Pokémon — directly translated from Japanese as “Pocket Monsters” — is considered one of the most successful anime, video game, and collectible franchises in the world.
+It started as a video game in 1996, part of the Pokémon series, and rapidly grew into a trading card game (TCG), TV series, films, Pokémon figurines, merchandise, and other related media.
+As of October 2025, the rarest Pokémon card was still the 1998 Pikachu Illustrator Card.
+The most expensive Pokémon collectible was the Pokémon 2000 film frame.
+Surprisingly, the most valuable Funko Pop! was one never officially released: the #843 Charizard (Metallic).
+For Pokémon collectors in Australia and around the world, the most valuable cards are highly sought-after items, especially those featuring Pikachu, Charizard and Umbreon, as well as rare holo cards, first edition cards, limited edition Pokémon cards, graded cards (PSA / BGS), and promo cards.

 Poké Highlight